 How to invest in the S&P/TSX Composite Index

-Canada’s benchmark stock market index, the S&P/TSX Composite, is a great investment opportunity to consider.
-There are numerous ways to invest in the S&P/TSX Composite Index, so we’ll walk you through the entire process, so you’ll be better prepared to buy-in.
+Based in Toronto, Canada’s benchmark stock market index, the S&P/TSX Composite, is a great investment opportunity to consider.
+There are numerous ways to invest in the index, so we walk you through the entire process to better prepare you to invest.

 What is the S&P/TSX Composite Index?

-Based in Toronto, the S&P/TSX Composite Index is one of the leading indicators of the strength of the Canadian economy.
+It is one of the leading indicators of the strength of the Canadian economy.
 It features about 250 stocks, which represent about 70% of the market capitalisation of the Toronto Stock Exchange.
-For a company’s stock to be eligible for the S&P/TSX Composite, that company must be based in Canada and be listed as one of the 1,500 stocks on the Toronto Stock Exchange.
+For a company’s stock to be eligible for the index, that company must be based in Canada and be listed as one of the 1,500 stocks on the Toronto Stock Exchange.

 Is it a good investment?

-Assuming the prevailing market conditions are right, the S&P/TSX Composite Index can definitely be a strong investment.
+Assuming the prevailing market conditions are right, this index can definitely be a strong investment.
 As of early 2020, Canada’s economy ranked 10th in the world with a nominal gross domestic product of $1.73 trillion.
-With many blue-chip stocks being tracked by the S&P/TSX Composite index, including airlines, retail companies, banks, energy providers, and other industries, the index offers a good level of diversification financial performance for investors.
+With many blue-chip stocks being tracked by the S&P/TSX Composite, including airlines, retail companies, banks, energy providers, and other industries, the index offers a good level of diversification financial performance for investors.

 How do I invest in the S&P/TSX Composite Index?

-Here are three steps to follow when investing in the S&P/TSX Composite Index:
+Here are three steps to follow when investing in the index:

 - Choose an investment type